RigsOfRods/docs.rigsofrods.org/gameplay/multiplayer-server-setup.md

 ```
 Use the arrow keys to navigate.
 After you fill out the file, press `CTRL+O` to write the changes and `CTRL+X` to exit.
 You will need to port forward your servers port in your router settings.
 See the `Port Forwarding` part of this page.
+If you're running your server on a VPS, you most likely can skip this step.

-If you compiled with admin/moderator support, see the [Setting up admins/moderators](#userauth-setup) section.
+If you're running a RoRNet 2.38/2.37 server (UserAuth support for 2.40 will come in the future), see the [Setting up admins/moderators](#userauth-setup) section.

 ### Running the server